 The new government will seek to codify the goals of eradicating racism, national oppression and all forms of exploitation and bigotry.
 The following issues will be addressed by the new government.

 - The socialist government will recognize the inviolable right of all oppressed nations to self-determination with regard to their means of gaining and maintaining their liberation.
-In the United States, this includes the right of self-determination for African American, Native, Puerto Rican and other Latino national minorities, the Hawai’ian nation, Asian, Pacific Islander, Arab and other oppressed peoples who have experienced oppression as a whole people under capitalism.
+In the United States, this includes the right of self-determination for African American, Native, Puerto Rican and other Latino national minorities, the Hawai’ian nation, Asian, Pacific Islander, Arab and other oppressed peoples that have experienced oppression as a whole people under capitalism.

 - The socialist government will institute a program of reparations for the African American community to address the centuries of unpaid slave labor and super-exploitation.

 - The existing colonial relationships of the United States will be dissolved.
 The independence of Puerto Rico will be immediately recognized, with full reparations for colonial exploitation, and the right of free travel between the U.S. and Puerto Rico.
 Samoa, Guam, the Virgin Islands and Mariana Islands will be free to exercise their right to self-determination, up to and including independence, with reparations and the right to free travel between the former colonies and the U.S. mainland.
 Restitution, including the return of land stolen, will be provided for Native Nations.
 Further, the socialist government will reaffirm the right of Native Nations to self-determination, up to and including independence.
 It will honor more than 300 currently-existing treaties with Native nations that have been violated or ignored by the capitalist state — an important starting point for undoing the legacies of settler colonialism.